Arylos07/Eolas/README.md

 Eolas is made using C# and uses the [Unity engine](https://unity3d.com/) as its base and graphical interface.

-To make changes to Eolas, you will need Unity 2019.1.1, although any version later should work. (if not, submit an issue).
-Versions later than 2018.1 may cause issues.
+To make changes to Eolas, you will need Unity 2018.3.0f2, although any version later should work. (if not, submit an issue).
+Versions later than 2018.3 may cause issues.
+2019.1+ has a critical bug preventing windowed builds, so until the bug is fully resolved (amongst other bugs), any 2019 version is not recommended.

 1. [Download Unity 2018.3.0f2](https://unity3d.com/get-unity/download/archive "Download Unity 2019.3.0f2").
 Do not use any 2019 version, as there is a critical bug preventing windowed building.
 2. Create an issue so we can track your progress.